 Chapter Resources & Benefits:

-– Access to and collaborate with a robust national network of like-minded friends, speakers, and opportunities.
+– Access to a robust national network of like-minded friends, speakers, and opportunities.

-– Regular coaching on event and grassroots skills from seasoned professionals.
+– Regular coaching on grassroots skills from seasoned professionals.

-– Connect with leaders in other cities for collaboration and program ideas.
+– Connection with leaders in other cities for collaboration and support.

-– Invitations to exclusive events and trainings to build your skills and your network.
+– Invitations to exclusive events and training to build your skills and your network.

 – Become a social and thought leader in your city and state.

 – Get paid to inspire rising leaders and concerned citizens to take action in solving problems.